functionland/go-fula/README.md

 [**blox**](https://github.com/functionland/BLOX) aims to address these issues by creating a third alternative: **Personal Server**

-A personal server is a commodity hardware (PC, Raspberry Pi, etc.) that's kept *at home* vs. *in pocket*.
-It helps with actual decentralization, also saves money since people pay once for HDDs and own them forever, no monthly charge!
-From privacy perspective, it guarantees that data doesn't leave the premise unless user specifically wants to (e.g. sharing).
+A personal server is a commodity hardware device (such as a PC or Raspberry Pi) that is kept *at home* rather than carried with the user.
+It can help with actual decentralization and can save money in the long run, as there is a one-time cost for the hard drive and no monthly charges.
+From a privacy perspective, it also guarantees that data does not leave the premises unless the user specifically wants to share it.

 To achieve this, we are developing protocols to accommodate client-server programming with minimal effort on developer's side.